 You can also configure an Action Profile to send an SNMP trap to a particular host.
-An SNMP trap is notification that is issued by a system that is running SNMP when a problem occurs.
+An SNMP trap is a notification issued by a system that is running SNMP when a problem occurs.
 The host to which the SNMP trap is sent must be running an SNMP trap listener.

-If you use SNMP traps, the trap message will be sent in the format specified by the up.time MIB.
+If you use SNMP traps, the trap message is sent in the format specified by the Uptime Infrastructure Monitor MIB.
 This MIB is found in the /scripts directory.
-The uptime software enterprise OID is 1.3.6.1.4.1.24216.
+The Uptime Infrastructure Monitor enterprise OID is .1.3.6.1.4.1.24216.